Owen-Langfield/KmapPy/README.md

 - A minterm is a cell with a value of 1.
 - "Flipping a bit" is where we NOT a bit value. (e.g. 1 -> 0, 0 -> 1)

-Below is some pseudocode for how the algorithm works, though it is slightly different to the actual implementation.
+Below is some pseudocode for how the grouping algorithm works.
+This returns a list of prime implicants.

 ```python
 groups ← empty list